 HAIRCUTS FOR MEN: In the same way that fashion is cyclical, what’s on trend in the world of men’s haircuts can change at a rapid pace.
 Predominantly inspired by whatever haircut our favourite celebrities are rocking at the time, getting yourself the latest popular haircut is a task that requires commitment.

 Each passing year presents a prime opportunity to try out a number of new hairstyles and following the spate of not-so-cool home haircuts caused by the 2020 pandemic, 2023 is an ideal time to get your hair under control.

-We’re already seeing a wave of popular men’s haircuts atop the heads of some of the most stylish guys around, with everything from medium length styles, to styles for men with long hair and of course, the usual array of undercut haircuts, skin fades and taper fades.
+We’re already seeing a wave of popular men’s haircuts atop the heads of some of the most stylish guys around, with everything from medium-length hairstyles, to hairstyles for men with long hair and of course, the usual array of undercut haircuts, skin fades and taper fade haircuts.

-From classic hairstyles like the buzz cut, pompadour, and comb-over, to modern cuts like the quiff, faux hawks, and fringe, these are some of the most popular men’s haircuts currently doing the rounds.
+From classic hairstyles like the buzz cut, pompadour, and comb-over, to modern haircuts like the quiff, faux hawks, and fringe, these are some of the most popular men’s haircuts currently doing the rounds.

-Getting the right haircut can be a bit of a challenge, especially for men.
-It is much more than going to the barber and saying, “Keep it short” or “I like it long.”
+Nailing a new haircut can be a bit of a challenge, especially for men.
+It is much more than going to the barber and saying, “Make me look like Brad Pitt!”
 Here’s the thing: Your hair type (and length), face shape, and lifestyle are some of the factors that you need to consider when picking a hairstyle.